 addicted.
 Every year, over 70,000 people die, and it cost the U.S. over

-a parent who accepts responsibility for the individual or in a commune where
+a parent who accepts responsibility for the individual or in a isolated environment where

 healing can take place.
-The addicts will be asked to give the name of their drug dealers in hope to save the lives of our loved ones, rid
+The addicts will be asked to give the name of their drug dealers in hope to save additional lives, rid

 heavy drug trafficking and allow our first responders to go back to

 doing their job without distraction or harm from the addicts who carry diseases and are very erratic.

 I am focused on a solution on how to stop this Epidemic, which is destroying families, ruining healthcare, adding Trillions of dollars to our deficit and directly causing half of all major Crime in the U.S. Let me point out some other devastating facts.